IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ##### 1:46.4.2.6.1 Health Information Exchange (HIE) Endpoint Discovery Description

+Users in Health IT systems often need to be able to obtain clinical information electronically from outside systems, for example, in preparation for an encounter.
+This use case describes how a user in a system uses the directory for a Health Information Exchange (HIE) to search for a specific organization and then find a compatible services endpoint the requesting system can use.

-A Health Information Exchange (HIE) publishes a directory that contains all of its member organizations and their electronic endpoints.
+An HIE publishes a directory that contains all of its member organizations and their electronic endpoints.
 Note: Guidance for usage of endpoints in directories is provided [here](#1468-mcsd-endpoint-usage-considerations).